georgian-io/GAL/GenAI for Vision/image-to-text.md

 In the second phase, the frozen image encoder + Q-Former combo is connected to the frozen LLM.
 A fully connected layer projects the output query embeddings from the Q-Former into the dimension required by the LLM.
 These are then prepended to the input of the model.
 The authors state that these embeddings act as soft visual prompts that condition the LLM on visual representations extracted by the Q-Former.
 The exact process is slightly different depending on the LLM (decoder only vs encoder-decoder) as seen in the image above.
 In both cases, some form of the Language Modeling (LM) loss is used.

+There are several pre-trained and fine-tuned versions of BLIP 2 available, all of which can be found on [HuggingFace](https://huggingface.co/models?search=salesforce/blip2-).

 [[Back to top]](#)

 ## 7. Getting Started